lucas-clemente/cbor-specs/id.md

 ## Semantics

 Tag 38 can be applied to multiple types to indicate that the following object has identifier semantics.
+For numeric identifiers (e.g. an integer as primary key in a database) this implies that they are not necessarily meant for arithmetic computations.

 ## Rationale

-Applications might want to treat identifiers different from normal datatype semantics (e.g. not treat a 64bit ID as an arithmetic type on 32bit platforms such as JavaScript).
+As an example, treating a 64bit unsigned integer as an arithmetic floating point type in JavaScript may lead to incorrect behavior.

 ## References